Wonder Woman and Her Bondage Roots

 In Sparta, 9th century BC, young men were gathered and whipped by priestesses in a ritual called diamastigosis in one of the cult rituals that was alleged to have made the men strong.
 It makes sense for the Amazonian women who fled ancient Greece to have these same traditions.
 In addition to the physical portrayals of Bondage, Discipline, Dominance and Submission, Sadomasochism, most historians forget to include the one thing that made BDSM so vital then and today still, and especially with regard to Wonder Woman.

-In Greece, truth and sex were linked, in the form of pedagogy, by the transmission of a precious knowledge from one body to another; sex served as a medium for initiations into learning.
+In ancient Greece, truth and sex were linked, in the form of pedagogy, by the transmission of a precious knowledge from one body to another; sex served as a medium for initiations into learning.

 This is one of the primary reasons Wonder Woman’s main weapon is the golden Lasso of Truth.
 Marston, a Harvard graduate, psychologist and inventor of the polygraph lie detector test, understood the importance of the character he was creating in his particular era of 1941.
 Wonder Woman, for Marston, was a symbol of everything our society lacked then: free love and equality for women.